 But there’s only so much space in international newspapers.
 And there’s so much news in the world.
 So only the most jarring stories make the cut.”*

 When I was growing up and we would return to the United States for year-long furloughs, not many had heard of Pakistan.
 At the time Pakistan was a relatively new country, having recently gained independence from British controlled India to be a separate Muslim state.

-Fast forward to 2013 and its rare to have a day go by without some news of Pakistan – and it’s rarely good news.
+Fast forward to today and it is rare to have a day go by without some news of Pakistan – and it’s rarely good news.
 While Malala Yousafzai made headlines for her courage in the face of persecution and terror, most headlines speak to danger and despair.

 I belong to a peculiar tribe of people.
 Like any tribe we don’t all like each other and we don’t all get along.
 But certain things set us apart.
 We all grew up in Pakistan.
 We all fight against the stereotypes that dominate the news of Pakistan in the west.
 And it’s safe to say that most of us love Pakistan.
 We love what it gave us, we love what we became because of it, we love that it continues to struggle and shows an uncommon resilience despite terrorist and drone attacks, corrupt politics, and floods.
 We love the people and the place.

 Today, August 14, is Pakistan’s Independence Day and with it comes a desire to show readers something beyond the headlines of newspapers.